 Lastly, real maple syrup!

-You have probably seen maple syrup (not including Eggo & Mrs. Butterworths) make an appearance in a bunch of my recipes.
+You’ve probably seen maple syrup (not including Eggo & Mrs. Butterworths) make an appearance in a bunch of my recipes.
 I love it because it’s lower glycemic (has less of an impact on blood sugar) than most other sweeteners, but it still gives a very delicate sweetness and it’s seriously loaded with manganese!
-According to the University of Maryland Medical Center, manganese is useful in helping conditions such as PMS, arthritis, osteoporosis, diabetes and epilepsy to name a few (3).
+According to the University of Maryland Medical Center, manganese is useful in helping conditions such as PMS, arthritis, osteoporosis, diabetes and epilepsy to name a few!
+(3)

-Okay enough of my nerd rambling!
-Here is the recipe:
+Okay, enough of my nerd rambling!
+Here’s the recipe: